 That’s why I made this guide— to help you find a way to get that French practice in, even when you’re busy!

 Whether you want to practice French online or just change up your routine to include some daily French practice, this post will give you plenty of resources and strategies to try out!

 Check out the following tools that’ll help you maximize the time in your day to get all the French studying in that you want!

-For total beginners, there are some fun children’s books (great for the reading portion of your 10:10:10 split!).
+For total beginners, there are some fun children’s books.
 They also have online French lessons that are user-friendly and easy on the eyes, and are particularly useful for vocabulary building.

 Incorporating this information into your daily lesson will keep your routine fresh, varied and fun!

 You probably already know there’s a French Wikipedia.
 If you need to search something up, try doing it in French instead!